Greece in the Eurovision Song Contest 2004: Eurostar

 In early October 2003, ERT began airing trailers encouraging participation by new artists for a talent show entitled Eurostar, which was intended to be used to select the Greek entry for the Eurovision Song Contest 2004.
 At a press conference held on 22 October, ERT managing director Johnny Kalimeris explained that the decision to arrange the event centered around increased interest in Eurovision in Greece combined with the desire to discover new talented solo artists.
 Eurostar was produced by ERT in cooperation with Fremantle and sponsors Minos EMI and Vodafone.
 As announced, the show would travel throughout Greece, holding auditions for interested artists who would sing a song of their choosing in front of a jury.
 The jury would then select finalists who would partake in live semi-final style rounds, referred to as "heats", leading up to a three-participant final round.

 By the end of the auditions round, 36 contestants were selected by a three-member jury consisting of Dafni Bokota (singer and television presenter), Artemis Gounaki (vocal teacher) and Andreas Roditis (composer and television presenter) to participate in the show, which concluded with the final on 12 March 2004.
 Despite rumours that the final would be canceled in favor of instead internally selecting a high profile artist, specifically Sakis Rouvas, ERT ensured that the event would proceed as planned.
-Rouvas had previously stated in interviews on both MAD TV and Star Channel that he would love the chance to represent Greece, further fueling the rumours.
+Rouvas had previously stated in interviews on both MAD TV and Star Channel that he would love to have the chance to represent Greece, further fueling the rumours.
 In the final, the remaining three contestants competed and the winner, Apostolos Psichramis, was selected by a combination of televoting (40%) and jury voting (60%).
 Psichramis was then scheduled to perform three songs, all written by Nikos Terzis, during a song selection show to be held on 17 March, with the result determined solely by public televoting.
 Terzis had previously written two of Greece's prior Eurovision entries, including "Pia prosefhi" for Elina Konstantopoulou in 1995 and "Die for You" for Antique in 2001, the latter of which was Greece's highest placing to this point.